changeforthebetter

 The eighth month in this online adventure.

-Tiny breadcrumbs left around.
+Tiny breadcrumbs scattered around.

 If words resonate with you, you’ll feel comfortable with us.